jagrvargen/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. strspn - Determines the length of a prefix substring.

 4. strpbrk - Searches a string for first occurence of given set of bytes.

+5. strstr - Locates a substring within a string and returns a pointer to its location.